redis/ioredis/README.md

 Event    | Description
 :------------- | :-------------
-authError | emits when the password specified in the options is wrong or the server doesn't require a password. select   | emits when the database changed.
+select   | emits when the database changed.
 The argument is the new db number.

 ## Offline Queue